 Depending on the number of points used for derivatives, the derivative and second derivative functions use an odd number of points to estimate the slope of a tangent line.
-Note that the software does not ever find slopes by successive differences of only two points.
+Note: The software does not ever find slopes by successive differences of only two points.

-You can set the number of points used for derivatives in Logger Pro, by changing it in the settings for that file, found under the File menu.
+You can set the number of points used for derivatives in Logger Pro by changing it in the settings for that file, found under the File menu.
 See How do I adjust the number of points used in derivative calculations?.
-In the LabQuest app, you can set the number of points in the Settings for the LabQuest app (File > Settings).
+In LabQuest App, you can set the number of points in the Settings for LabQuest App (File > Settings).
 Graphical Analysis 4 app uses 7 points to find the derivative, and this setting cannot be changed.

 The number of points used for finding derivatives has a major impact on the appearance of velocity graphs, which are created based on position and time data from a sensor.
 Using more points will smooth out irregular features, but will also smear out useful detail if taken too far.
 The first several points and last several points in a velocity graph are calculated with a reduced number of points since the not all points are available.

 If the target is a person, it is helpful to use many (11 to 15) points for derivatives; in contrast, that many points for a ball toss experiment will result in misleading smeared out velocity and acceleration graphs.

 The slope itself is calculated as a weighted average of slopes from points on either side of the target point.
 For example, suppose we have a portion of a data table of (t, x) pairs, and we want the derivative at row i:

 For n=3, the derivative at row i is